SystemsApproach/private5g/cloud.rst

-Terraform is an infrastructure manager that sets up one or more Kubernetes clusters, provisioning them so they are ready to host a collection of Helm-specified microservices.
-It does this using an approach known as *Infrastructure-as-Code*, a special case of the more general idea of *Configuration-as-Code*, which documents exactly how the infrastructure is to be configured in a declarative format that can be (a) checked into a repo, and (b) executed just like any piece of software.
+Terraform is an infrastructure manager that sets up one or more Kubernetes clusters, provisioning them so they are ready to host a collection of Helm-specified applications.
+It does this using an approach known as *Infrastructure-as-Code*, which documents exactly how the infrastructure is to be configured in a declarative format that can be (a) checked into a repo, and (b) executed just like any piece of software.
 Terraform assumes an underlying provisioning API (not shown in :numref:`Figure %s <fig-hw>`), with Microsoft's Azure Kubernetes Service (AKS), AWS's Amazon Elastic Kubernetes Service (EKS), Google's Google Kubernetes Engine (GKE) and Rancher's Rancher Kubernetes Engine (RKE) being widely available examples.